 I never saw Mrs. Will or Karen again.

-There would be three more schools in fourth grade, and thirteen schools by the time I graduated from high school.
+There would be three more schools in fourth grade, and twelve schools by the time I graduated from high school.
 Change would be the only constant in my young life and my teenage years would be hell on earth with alcoholic parents.
 But I remembered the lesson Mrs. Will wired into my brain.
 Learn to adapt.
 One teacher who cared made all the difference in the world.

 Thanks, Mrs. Will.
 I owe you one.